-- a) 50% of all cruise plots checked must be within 2.5 m of the respective check cruise plot location - b) 90% of all cruise plots checked must be within 5.0 m of the respective check cruise plot location
+- a.
+50% of all cruise plots checked should be within 2.5 m of the respective check cruise plot location.
+(This standard has been removed to streamline the standards). - b.
+90% of all cruise plots checked must be within 5.0 m of the respective check cruise plot location